hubo1016/vlcp/doc/source/quickunderstand.rst

 .. figure:: _static/images/logicalnetwork.png
    :alt: Logical View of the Network

-   *fig 2.
-Logical View of the Network*
+   Logical View of the Network

 --------------------------